rnabioco/valr/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this second version I have:

 * Updated to the CRAN MIT LICENSE template.

 * Updated the Authors@R section using `person()` calls

 * Fixed non-canonical CRAN URLs

+* Eliminated compilation WARNINGS on CRAN win-builder.

 ## Test environments